cs1302uga/cs1302-ce04/README.md

    * What is the path to the default package for _source code_ relative to the `cs1302-ce04` directory?

 1. The directory you downloaded contains a Java implementation of the Unix `cat` utility.
-Use the Unix `cat` utility to output the contents of `MyCat.java` to the terminal.
+Remember, the commands you have been executing in Unix are just programs that were installed by the system administrators. `MyCat.java` works similarly to `cat` but was written by your instructors and will be compiled by you.
+Before compiling, use the Unix `cat` utility to print the contents of `MyCat.java` to the terminal.
+Write the command you used to do this in your notes.

 1. Read through the Java code in `MyCat.java` and `Printer.java`.
 Note, there is a dependency between the two files.
    Based on the dependencies, which `.java` file must be compiled first?